On this page

 §8.6.4 Cross-shard fan-out (events only)

 Event queries execute against all databases in the event store directory.
-Results from individual shards are merged using an N-way merge on the sort key (defaulting to timestamp).
-For TAKE N queries, each shard executes with LIMIT N and the merge selects the top N across all shards.
+Results from individual shards are merged depending on the query type:

 Log and metric queries operate on single databases (one log store, one metric store) and do not require fan-out.